nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 2. Deleting a resource

+Use this command when you wish to remove a resource entity (e.g. a pilot that has retired) from Wingman, so as to keep your database of resources up to date.
 ```
 delete index_number
 ```
 This commands deletes an entity of the current resource mode from Wingman's database.
-For example, if the user is currently in the `plane` mode, then this command will delete the specified `plane` from the database.
+For example, if you are currently in the `plane` mode, then this command will delete the specified `plane` from the database.

 This command has no variations across modes: